 If you are a frequent tanning salon user, or if you are a parent, make sure you understand the dangers of indoor tanning.
 As a rule, consider it best to avoid indoor tanning entirely in order to prevent damaged skin and reduce the risk of skin cancer.

-Mandeep Kaur, MD, MS is a Therapeutic Team Lead Dermatology at Pfizer.
+Mandeep Kaur, MD, MS was the Therapeutic Team Lead in Dermatology during her employment at Pfizer.

 Let it snow…but don’t forget the sunscreen!
 In the winter, you can be exposed to TWICE the amount of the sun’s harmful UV rays.